Kristo Floqi: Life

 In 1921 he became representative of Dibra in the newly elected parliament.
 Following the 1922 insurrection against the Zogu Government, by the Dibra guerrillas of Elez Isufi, Zija Dibra, and Cen Elezi with the support of Hasan Prishtina, the parliament voted and classified the Dibra representatives as illegitimate, causing all (including Floqi) to lose their mandate.
 Inspired by the events, he wrote a hymn which would become later the hymn of the Albanian Monarchy, composed by Thoma Nasi.

 In 1922, he stayed for a few months in Vienna, trying to enlist his son in an Austrian college.
 There, he got in contact and met with former Albanian Prince, Wied.

-After the 1924 June Revolution, Ahmet Zogu enlisted him in the representative list of the Korce region.
+After the 1924 June Revolution, Ahmet Zogu enlisted him in the representative list of the Korçë region.
 After the elections in January 1925, he was elected again in the Albanian Parliament.
-On 17 January 1925 he started the newspaper Indipendenca shqiptare (Albanian independence), which came out twice a week in Tirane.
+On 17 January 1925 he started the newspaper Indipendenca shqiptare (Albanian independence), which came out twice a week in Tirana.
 During this time he purchased a small parcel of land and built a 1 floor Elbasan-style house.
 Zog offered him to become the President of the Assembly, which he rejected, as he did when he was proposed another position in the judicial system.
 Being aware of the Zogu's plans for switching from Republic to Monarchy, he did not run in the next elections 1928.
 The new Constitutional Assembly declared Ahmet Zogu the "King of Albania".
 His relationship with Zogu and Kostaq Kotta would harsh.
 Floqi worked as a lawyer until 1929, when he became member of the State Council.
 He resigned soon after and worked as a lawyer until 1936, when Mehdi Frashëri's intervention made possible for him to return as member of the State Council.

 During the Italian invasion of Albania, he kept the same position although not in good relations with Shefqet Verlaci, the new prime minister of the Italian puppet government.

 He got arrested by the Communists in 1945 (or 1946), he did several years of jail and then released due to his age.
 His house got confiscated by the Communist Government.
 He died in 1951 soon after his wife.
 His son was interned in Lezhë.
 Like many others, his name would be hidden during the Communist period.